jeffjacobsen/crystal/README.md

 ### Download Pre-built Binaries

 Pre-built binaries are not yet available for this enhanced fork.
-Please run from source using the instructions above.
+Please run from source using the Quick Start instructions above.

 ## Building from Source